stefanZorcic/scaling-book/gpus.md

 {% include figure.liquid path="assets/gpu/nvlink-nodes.png" class="img-fluid" caption="<b>Figure:</b> node aka NVLink domain diagrams from Pascall (P100) onward.
 Since Volta (V100), we have had all-to-all connectivity within a node using a set of switches.
 The H100 node has 4 NVSwitches connected to all 8 GPUs with 25GB/s links." %}

 For the Hopper generation (NVLink 4.0), each NVLink link has 25GB/s of full-duplex<d-footnote>Full-duplex here means 25GB/s each way, with both directions independent of each other.
-You can send a total of 50GB/s over the link, but at most 25GB/s in each direction.</d-footnote> bandwidth (50GB/s for B200), giving us 18 * 25=450GB/s of full-duplex bandwidth from each GPU into the network.
-The massive NVSwitches have up to 64 NVLink ports, meaning an 8xH100 node with 4 switches can handle a total of 64 * 25e9 * 4=6.4TB/s of bandwidth.
+You can send a total of 50GB/s over the link, but at most 25GB/s in each direction.</d-footnote> bandwidth (50GB/s for B200), giving us `18 * 25=450GB/s` of full-duplex bandwidth from each GPU into the network.
+The massive NVSwitches have up to 64 NVLink ports, meaning an 8xH100 node with 4 switches can handle up to `64 * 25e9 * 4=6.4TB/s` of bandwidth.
 Here’s an overview of how these numbers have changed with GPU generation:

 | NVLink Gen | NVSwitch Gen | GPU Generation | NVLink Bandwidth (GB/s, full-duplex) | NVLink Ports / GPU | Node GPU to GPU bandwidth (GB/s full-duplex) | Node size (NVLink domain) | NVSwitches per node |
 | :--------: | :----------: | :------------: | :----------------------------------: | :----------------: | :------------------------------------------: | :-----------------------: | :-----------------: |